redstarxx/OSISDiscordAssistant/README.md

 - For the `Prefix` property, add your desired command prefix between the quotation marks.
 - For the `DbConnectionString` property, add your database's connection string.
 A typical PostgreSQL connection string would look like this: `Host=host;Username=username;Password=password;Database=database` Change these values according to your database.
 - For the `MainGuildId` property, add the guild ID that you want the event and proposal submission reminders to be sent to.
+- For the `StatusActivityType` property, add the desired ActivityType enum number as specified in the D#+ documentation.
+- For the `CustomStatusDisplay` property, add the array of strings to be set as the bot's custom status which is updated on a minute basis.
 - For the `EventChannelId` property, add the channel ID that you want the event reminders to be sent to.
 - For the `ProposalChannelId` property, add the channel ID that you want the proposal submission reminders to be sent to.
 - For the `VerificationRequestsProcessingChannelId` property, add the ID of the channel to be set as the verification requests processing channel ID (where verification request embeds are sent to).